 Source: Implementing RISC-V for IoT applications, Dan Ganousis & Vijay Subramaniam, DAC 2017

-To illustrate this, the table above shows the effect of adding extensions to both core and codesize.
-In this example, Microsemi used a Codasip RISC-V Bk3 core (corresponds to L30 in the updated Codasip porfolio) to implement an audio processing application.
+In this example, Microsemi used a Codasip RISC-V L31 processor to implement an audio processing application.
 Starting with just the 32-bit base instruction set, they had an unacceptably high codesize and cycle count.
 Some improvement was achieved by adding multiplication [M] extensions, but the breakthrough was using custom DSP instructions.
 These led to a 3.6× reduction in codesize at the price of a 2.4× increase in core size compared with the base core.
 With instruction memory dominating the area, this was a good trade-off; furthermore, the performance goals were readily achieved.

 With typical vendor PPA data, synthetic benchmarks such as CoreMark/MHz are often quoted with a complex set of compiler switches – this is something we discussed in our article dedicated to processor performance.
 But in practice, embedded software is probably going to be compiled using common switches such as ‑Os or ‑O3.

 The chart below shows CoreMark/MHz and codesize measures for different compiler settings.
 The last example is one that is typical of vendor performance data where many switches are used for CoreMark (CM = “-O3 -flto -fno-common -funroll-loops -finline-functions -falign-functions=16 -falign-jumps=8 -falign-loops=8 -finline-limit=1000 -fno-if-conversion2 -fselective-scheduling -fno-tree-dominator-opts -fno-reg-struct-return -fno-rename-registers –param case-values-threshold=8 -fno-crossjumping -freorder-blocks-and-partition -fno-tree-loop-if-convert -fno-tree-sink -fgcse-sm -fgcse-las -fno-strict-overflow”).